marijnh/Eloquent-JavaScript/14_dom.md

 {{index "children property", "text node", element}}

-There's also the `children` property, which is like `childNodes` but contains only element (type 1) children, not other types of child nodes.
+There's also the `children` property, which is like `childNodes`, but contains only element (type 1) children, not other types of child nodes.
 This can be useful when you aren't interested in text nodes.